brown-ivl/beacon/README.md

 ## Installation

-After the above requirements are installed, you can install tk3dv like so:
+After the above requirements are installed, you can install beacon like so:

 `pip install git+https://github.com/brown-ivl/beacon.git`